 You’re here because you need a recovery machine, not a research project.
-We spent 6 months testing—commercial guys buy the MR45, residential techs buy the RG3, occasional users buy the VIVOHOME.
+We spent 6 months testing — commercial HVAC technicians buy the MR45, residential techs buy the RG3, technicians performing fewer than 10 recoveries monthly buy the VIVOHOME.
 Click your category and get back to work!

 Quick Comparison: Three Tested Recovery Machines